tdwg/vocab/documentation-specification.md

 Types should be rdf:Property for properties, rdfs:Class for classes, and skos:Concept for controlled values.

-The property dcterms:description may optionally be used to provide additional information that is not part of the normative definition of the term.
+The property dcterms:description may optionally be used to provide additional information that is not part of the definition of the term.

+Properties that extend the meaning of terms by introducing machine-computable entailments should not be included with the basic properties listed in this section.
+Rather they should be included in a vocabulary extension list as described in Section 4.4.2.2.

 **4.5.1 Example metadata for terms (non-normative)**